 06 of 06

-You'll find a range of comfortable guesthouses and hotels in Kaza and Kibber.
+You'll find a range of comfortable hotels, guesthouses, and backpacker hostels in Kaza and Kibber.

 Accommodations in Kibber (where backpackers hangout) are cheaper, and more basic.
-There a number of guest houses to choose from, costing from about 500 rupees per night.
-The best place is Norling Guest House at the entrance to the village.
+There a number of guest houses to choose from.
+The best place is Norling Guest House at the entrance to the village, with rooms from 1,200 rupees per night.
 They offer tours as well as accommodations with balconies.
 Plus, beer on request.

 One of the most fascinating things that you can do in Spiti is to stay in one of the villages with a local family.
 The rustic homestays are are all very similar in terms of facilities, although each village differs in its nature, and cost around 3,000 rupees per night including meals.
 Be prepared to use traditional composting toilets, which are not much more than a hole in the ground.